Midlife Metabolic Reset in Alexandria, VA

 More Cardio Can Increase Stress on the Body

-Excessive cardio — especially when combined with low calorie intake — can raise cortisol levels and put the body under additional stress.
+In our experience, excessive cardio — especially when combined with low calorie intake — can raise cortisol levels and put the body under additional stress.
 Over time, this can contribute to fat retention, muscle loss, and reduced recovery.

 Pushing Harder Often Leads to More Frustration

 When results don’t come, the natural instinct is to try harder — eat less, exercise more, be more strict.
 But without addressing the underlying changes in the body, this approach often leads to burnout rather than progress.
+The problem isn’t that you’re doing too little.
+It’s that your body now requires a different strategy.
+That’s why a more structured, personalized approach is often needed.

 What a Metabolic Reset Actually Means